adnnor/magento2-installation-instructions/README.md

 sudo apt install apache2
 ```

 Open your browser and enter `http://0.0.0.0/` you will see welcome page.

-Open your terminal (CTRL+ALT+T) and run `sudo chown $USER -R /var/www` it will change the ownership of `/var/www/` to `ubuntu` (its default username assigned to every Ubuntu instance) so you can create and modify files and directories under `/var/www/`.
+In terminal, execute `sudo chown $USER -R /var/www` it will change the ownership of `/var/www/` to `ubuntu` (its default username assigned to every Ubuntu instance) so you can create and modify files and directories under `/var/www/`.

 Note: 0.0.0.0 is your Elastic IP address associated with EC2 instance.